Emeraude/makefile_maker/README.md

 The makefile command will be put in /usr/bin.
 Some options have been implemented :
 You can change the compiler, display or not the header, change the login in the header, the executable name, the project name, the source files, the include directory, the sources directory, or add compilation flags.
 More details with this command :

     	makefile --help

+You also can read the man. ;)
+The script check automatically if a new version is available.
+In that event, you can upgrade the script by running the following command :

+    	   sudo makefile --upgrade

 Makefile_maker v1.0
 Developped by Emeraude.